AmirhosseinOlyaei/msimbo-todo/readme.md

 - [x] Delete a file from the CLI
 - [x] Create a new folder from the VS Code
 - [x] Delete a folder from the VS Code
-- [x] Create an HTML file in a folder from the VS Code
+- [x] Create a HTML file in a folder from the VS Code
 - [x] Create a CSS file in a folder from the VS Code
 - [x] Create a JS file in a folder from the VS Code